Little Black Dress Initiative

 What is the Little Black Dress Initiative (LBDI)?

-LBDI is a week-long, social media-driven fundraising campaign that uses the iconic ‘little black dress’ to raise awareness about poverty and its effects in Mecklenburg County.
-Participants wear one black dress or all-black outfit, for five consecutive days and are encouraged to harness the power of social media, email and face-to-face interactions with family, friends and coworkers to drive online donations.
+LBDI is a week-long social media and social capital fundraising campaign that uses the iconic ‘little black dress’ to raise awareness about poverty in our Charlotte community and highlight the history of the JLC and its partner organizations.
+Traditionally, participants wear one black dress or all-black outfit, for five consecutive days and are encouraged to harness the power of social media, email and face-to-face interactions with family, friends and coworkers to drive online donations.

-All funds raised directly support the work and mission of the Junior League: promoting voluntarism, developing community leaders and improving the community.
+All funds raised directly support the work and mission of the Junior League.
+This impacts and creates:

 LBDI was started by Junior League of London members who, during London Fashion week, wore the same black dress to work, parties, dinners and events to raise funds and increase awareness of poverty in the city.
 The campaign was such a success, the group encouraged Junior League chapters across the world to host their own LBDIs throughout the year.